 pandas create dataframe

-first let’s import pandas for data manipulation and analysis.
+First let’s import pandas for data manipulation and analysis.
+We’ll also import supporting libraries like NumPy and JSON for certain examples.

 import pandas as pd